These docs describe Clawboo v0.3.1, the current release.

 2. Watch the launch sequence

-The CLI is a thin launcher.
+Run bare, the CLI is a thin launcher.
 Its job is to get you to a running dashboard and open your browser there.
-In order, it:- Prints the logo and tagline.
+(It also carriesbackup, stop, and restart; see the CLI reference.)
+In order, it:

 - Does an informational Gateway probe.
 It opens a quick TCP connection to